nt1m/media-player/README.md

 - CSS variables
 - Canvas

+## Contributing
+Pull requests !
+Feel free to skim through [our list of issues](https://github.com/nt1m/media-player/issues) to see you can contribute [:)](http://i.imgur.com/Bq7Gq5W.png?raw=true ":)")

-# Build and Run From Source the standalone app
+# Run as standalone app
+In addition to being a web app, you can also run the Media Player as a standalone app using the Electron runtime.

-You'll need NodeJS, Npm and optionally git.
+To get started, you'll need NodeJS, Npm and optionally git.

 ### Install the Prerequisites
 Download the project (by downloading the zipped project or by typing `git clone https://github.com/nt1m/media-player`)